 Tomas is board member of the Dutch pension tracking service, www.mijnpensioenoverzicht.
 This tracking service for 1st and 2nd pillar pensions is built and maintained by a foundation of which all Dutch pension funds and insurance companies contribute to.

 Before working for the Federation, Tomas was board member of the company pension fund of TNO, the Dutch Institute for Applied Sciences, where he worked as a consultant in the field of cultural heritage.

 Also, Tomas is a valued member of TTF’s Team EMEA.

-Institutional Benchmarking Institute
+Founder, Institutional Benchmarking Institute

 Eric Veldpaus has been at the epicentre of cost transparency throughout his career.
 Before his current position at the independent Institutional Benchmarking Institute he was strategist at APG where his focus was on all aspects of cost and cost transparency including relations with auditors and the Dutch Central Bank.

 Prior to APG, he held senior positions at ABP, Robeco and PWC.
 Eric is author of several prominent publications on cost transparency, including the ‘Recommendations on Administrative Costs’ (Aanbevelingen uitvoeringskosten)’ published by the Federation of the Dutch Pension Funds; he is also a lecturer at Nyenrode Business University in the Netherlands.
 At APG he was member of the Global Advisory Committee of CEM.